 - Your healthcare provider will cut your colon into 2 or more parts.
 Diseased or injured parts of your colon may be removed.
 One end of your colon will be pushed through an opening on your abdomen.
 The end will be stitched to the skin on your abdomen to create a stoma.
 The other part of your colon may be stitched closed or a second stoma will be made.
 You may have a rod placed under the stoma to keep it above your skin if the colostomy has 2 openings.
 The other incisions are closed with stitches or staples.
 Your healthcare provider will attach a pouch around your stoma to collect fluids and bandage your incisions.

 After your surgery:

-- You will be taken to a recovery room where caregivers will watch you until you are alert.
+- You will be taken to a recovery room where healthcare providers will watch you until you are alert.
 You will then be taken to your room.
 You will have bandages over your wounds to help prevent infection.
-Do not get out of bed until your caregiver says it is okay.
+Do not get out of bed until your healthcare provider says it is okay.

 CONTACT YOUR HEALTHCARE PROVIDER IF:

 - You have questions or concerns about your surgery, medicine, or care.

 Seek Care Immediately if

 - You are urinating very little or not at all.

 - You vomit blood or see blood in your bowel movements (BMs).
 The BMs may look like tar.